Madison bus drivers clean coaches to keep coworkers, public safe after route cuts

 Cindy Butler’s motivation was to keep her fellow Metro Transit employees safe.

-Butler now starts her shift in the Metro Transit garage, where she and other drivers run a fog of disinfectant spray through the HVAC system of each coach.
-Then one or two workers will go through the bus and wipe down the walls, pull chords, seats, windowsills, straps, windows and anything and everything else a person could touch, or sneeze or cough on.
+Butler now starts her shift in the Metro Transit garage, where she and other drivers run a fog of disinfectant spray through the air handling system of each coach.
+Then one or two workers will go through the bus and wipe down the walls, pull chords, seats, windowsills, straps, windows and anything else a person could touch, or sneeze or cough on.

-One person can clean between four and six buses per eight-hour shift each day if they hustle, Butler said, and often they need to take breaks to get fresh air if they become overwhelmed by fumes.
-Every bus is cleaned every day after it arrives back from a shift.
+One person can clean four to six buses per eight-hour shift each day, but the drivers have to hustle, and often they need to take breaks to get fresh air if they become overwhelmed by fumes, Butler said.
+Each bus is cleaned every day after it arrives back from a shift.

-Prior to the outbreak, Metro's 270 coaches went through a bus wash — basically a big car wash — and employees would use a large, door-mounted vacuum to suck out any debris inside.
+Before the outbreak, Metro’s 270 coaches went through a bus wash — basically a big car wash — and employees used a large door-mounted vacuum to suck out any debris inside.
 There were only a couple of detailers to clean the buses.

-Now the cleaning crew averages 12 people per shift — the majority of whom worked behind the wheel before their routes were cut.
+Now the cleaning crew averages 12 people per shift, most of whom worked behind the wheel before their routes were cut.

 “It took them quite a while to get through the fleet before, versus what we’re doing in groups now,” Butler said.